 Ultralight Budget Tent

 The goal for this is to have a tent that is under 3 pounds that is able to provide enough room for a hiker to take on a week-long hike at a minimum.

 When you are trying to find tents in the budget area you will more than likely be sil-nylon and around the 2.5-3 pound range and about $150-$200, to drop lower will increase weight dramatically.

 The 3F UL Lanshan 2P ultralight tent is my choice for a budget tent that provides you ample space to live from on the trail while coming in under 3 pounds.
 This is a crowd favorite overall online with hikers who don’t have the income for a Big Agnes, HMG, or Zpacks tent.

-What else can you say about a sleeping bag which is rated for mid temperatures and temps into the 40s for under $100?
-There aren't many I have found with a decent ultralightweight along with budget pricing!
+What else can you say about a sleeping bag which is rated for limit temperatures into the 25s for under $200?
+There aren’t many I have found with a decent ultralightweight along with a similar budget price!

 With a quilt that can take you down to 30 degrees, the Paria is a perfect fit for a budget gear loadout that can take a 3 season hike.
-Definitely a nice purchase for someone looking to give quilts a chance, those who like me are overly fidgety.
+Definitely, a nice purchase for someone looking to give quilts a chance, those who like me is overly fidgety.

 The Paria Recharge UL has an awesome R-Value of 3.5 while being very lightweight and this helps to keep it small and easy to carry while at the same time keeping you warm.